srobotta/moodle-database-presets/doodle/README.md

 the field values must not contain any special char that can be misinterpreted in an HTML element attibute.
 Basically, do not use the double quotes.

-Again, if you adjust columns in the header via the `col-X` class, you must also adjust the class names here as well.
+Again, if you adjust columns in the header by adding or removing a `div` element, you must do the same here.
+The `.single-date` elements of the header and the repeated entry must occur in the same number.

 #### List view template Footer